matteobaldassarre/the-simon-game/readme.md

 # The Simon Game
-The Simon Game is a Web Game based on memory skills.
+The Simon Game is a Web Game based on memory skills. <br>
 It is completely responsive, you can play it from your PC, Tablet or Smartphone. <br>
 <a href="https://matteobaldassarre.github.io/the-simon-game/">Click Here to Play</a>

 ## How To Play